 Total Loss of a Vehicle: FAQ

-Can I negotiate my total loss settlement?
+Can you negotiate total loss payout?

 Yes.
-If you believe the insurer's ACV is too low, provide evidence of higher value: recent comparable vehicle listings, maintenance records, receipts for upgrades, or an independent appraisal.
+If you believe the insurer's ACV is too low, provide evidence of higher value: recent comparable vehicle listings, maintenance records, receipts for upgrades or an independent appraisal.
 Insurers often adjust offers with compelling evidence.

 Can I keep my car if it's declared a total loss?